thenewboston-blockchain/Validator/infrastructure/aws/README.md

    Value               <ip address>

    ```
-   Put the http://<ip address>/config to your browser, in a while (on avg in 3-5 minutes) you should a correct response
+   Put the http://<ip address>/config to your browser, in a while (on avg in 3-5 minutes) you should see a correct response